IBMIntegration/IBM-CP4I-OpenShift-BareMetal-Native/README.md

  \* This rule should be removed after installation is complete along with the bootstrap server.

+ Complete the following steps for each of the load balancers in the above table
+ - On the Classic Infrastructure page

 ### 7. Domain Name Registration
 Openshift 4.x requires a registered domain name for a cluster.
 The installation program requires a cluster name, and this is prepended to the domain name e.g. mycluster.mydomain.com.
 Then, Openshift requires subdomains to be added to the DNS zone for the cluster to funciton, some of which are needed by external clients and some by internal.
 The external names need to resolve to external IPs, and the internal names to internal IPs.